Mill Creek, PA Demographics

 A map of Mill Creek's Population by Race

-Of the 1,888 places in Pennsylvania, Mill Creek is the 1562nd most populous.
+Mill Creek is ranked the 1561st most populous place in Pennsylvania, out of 2,002 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Mill Creek was ranked the 1562nd most populous place in the 2020 Census.

 Mill Creek's White Population